AdobeDocs/commerce-cloud-tools/src/pages/docker/configure/manage-database.md

 You can connect to the database through the Docker container or through the database port.
 Before you begin, locate the database credentials in the `database` section of the `.docker/config.php` file.

-The examples use the following default credentials:
+The procedures in this topic use the following default credentials:

 ```php?start_inline=1
 return [